Ebonyi South senatorial district: Afikpo province under Abia

 Afikpo is now in Ebonyi State.

 Afikpo province as Ebonyi South

 Ebonyi South has produced one governor of Ebonyi state since its creation, in the person of Gov. Dave Umahi.
 The current senator representing Ebonyi South in the is Michael Ama Nnachi of the People's Democratic Party (PDP).
-And only this two, Afikpo Province has once produce the President of the Senate from 2000-2003 who is also once the Secretary to the Government of the Federation from 2011-2015, also PDP Presidential Aspirant in 2023 election in the Person of Sen. Anyim Pius Anyim, and so many others.
+And only this two, Afikpo Province has once produce the President of the Senate from 2000 to 2003 who is also once the Secretary to the Government of the Federation from 2011 to 2015, also PDP Presidential Aspirant in 2023 election in the Person of Sen. Anyim Pius Anyim, and so many others.